gtxaspec/shadowroot/README.md

 # Chromebook Installation

 ## Requirements
-* A Chromebook with an x86_64 cpu architecture
+* Chromebook with an x86_64 cpu architecture
 * If you are installing inside an existing crouton installation, you MUST be using **Ubuntu 18.04 Bionic** *ONLY* (other distributions or Ubuntu versions DO NOT WORK WITH SHADOW)

 ## Chromebook Installation